FrankCoRa/Adv_Analytics_Capstone/README.md

 # Business Problem

-Registrar offices often experience uncertainty around future course demand before student registration is finalized.
+The Scheduling team often experience uncertainty around future course demand before student registration is finalized.

 This can lead to: